 Please don’t bring your bike to Burning Man Recycling for repairs.
 They do not have the supplies, equipment or resources to service bikes.
 Bring your own tools, an extra inner tube or two, some wheel nuts, and be prepared to take care of any problems yourself.

-If you’re planning a theme camp and figure on attracting a crowd, plan to make a bike rack as a courtesy to your neighbors and passers-by.
+If you’re planning a Theme Camp and figure on attracting a crowd, plan to make a bike rack as a courtesy to your neighbors and passers-by.
 Randomly strewn bikes in a concentrated area make for tricky, ankle-twisting avenues.
+Our reigning Duke of Construction for the Center Camp Café Racks provides this Bike Rack Construction Manual, featuring drawings, material list, and a step-by-step assembly procedure.

 If You Stop It, Lock It